Plastic Bag Ban & Paper Bag Fee

 What to Do

-Take the following actions to ensure your business is compliant with the ordinance and customers are aware of the changes:
+Take the following actions to comply with the ordinance and make customers aware of the changes:

-1. Review this webpage to learn more about the ordinance (see "What to Know" tab) and find resources to help your business come into compliance.
+- Review this webpage and the resources listed to learn about the ordinance and find resources to enter and remain in compliance.

-2. Discontinue the distribution of plastic carryout bags.
-Consider offering paper or reusable bags instead.
+- Stop providing plastic carryout bags.
+Consider paper or reusable bags instead.

-3. Update points-of-sale (in-store, online, mobile, phone, third-party delivery apps) systems to charge 10¢ for paper bags.
+- Update points-of-sale (in-store, online, mobile, phone, third-party delivery apps) to charge 10¢ for paper bags.

-4. Educate your staff and cashiers on the plastic bag ban & paper bag fee.
-Remind employees to ask customers if they would like a bag, before providing one.
+- Educate staff on the plastic bag ban & paper bag fee.
+Employees can ask customers if they would like a bag, before providing one, or remind customers that they can avoid bag fees by bringing their own bags or requesting no bags.

-7. Charge customers at least 10¢ for each paper bag you provide to them in-store, at pick-up, or through delivery.
+- Charge customers at least 10¢ for each paper bag provided to them in-store, at pick-up, or through delivery.

 What to Know